 We house the most comprehensive Latin American art research resource in the UK, ESCALA, which comprises unique original artworks and key books on the subject.

 Your education extends beyond the university campus.
 We support you in expanding your education through offering the opportunity to spend a year or a term studying abroad at one of our partner universities.
 The four-year version of our degree allows you to spend the third year abroad or employed on a placement abroad, while otherwise remaining identical to the three-year course.

 Studying abroad allows you to experience other cultures and languages, to broaden your degree socially and academically, and to demonstrate to employers that you are mature, adaptable, and organised.

-Our history staff are among world leaders in their field, and our enthusiasm for our subject is infectious.
-Our flexible course is combined with a supportive structure which helps you to pursue the modules best-suited to your interests - we welcome you into our scholarly community, and value your views.
+Our staff are among world leaders in their field, and our enthusiasm for our subject is infectious.
+Our flexible course is combined with a supportive structure which helps you to pursue the modules best-suited to your interests.
+We take the time to get to know you as an individual, welcome you into our scholarly community, and value your views.